 Don’t wear ballet flats every day.
-Ballet flats do not usually provide enough support for your arches, and may be putting undue pressure on your heels or on the fleshy part under your toes.
+Ballet flats do not usually provide enough support for your arches and may be putting undue pressure on your heels or the fleshy part under your toes.

 Avoid wearing sneakers without socks, especially for working out or running.

-If you wear flip flops all day for all activities, you might not be getting the right kind of support for your ankles and arches.
-Choose a pair of comfortable shoes that you can wear all day, and save the flip flops for wearing at home, or for beach day.
+If you wear flip-flops all day for all activities, you might not be getting the right kind of support for your ankles and arches.
+Choose a pair of comfortable shoes that you can wear all day, and save the flip-flops for wearing at home, or for a beach day.

-Neglecting your feet (which includes your toes, toenails, ankles, calves, and arches) can lead to a number of foot problems like ingrown toenails, bunions, plantar fasciitis, fungal infections, and a range of other conditions.
+Neglecting your feet (which includes your toes, toenails, ankles, calves, and arches) can lead to several foot problems like ingrown toenails, bunions, plantar fasciitis, fungal infections, and a range of other conditions.
 Foot care is essential to your health, especially if you’re older or have diabetes.
 But no matter what age you are, you should be looking after your feet.